The Most Powerful Ways to Create a Positive Attitude

 Instead of falling into the easy habit of blaming, look at why your plan failed and what you can take away from it.
 Was it poor planning?
 Was it something out of your control?

 Learning to fuel your creative brain by looking outside of the normal path is a huge step towards tapping into your limitless potential.
 When you stop looking at the destination and listen to the lessons along the way, you begin to hear the tools you can plug into other areas of your life.

-When you’re learning how to overcome defeat, your emotions are usually the ones to blame for that failure dragging on longer than it should.
+When you’re learning how to create a more positive attitude, your emotions are usually the ones to blame for that failure dragging on longer than it should.

-Our brains are great at finding evidence to make us never do that again.
+Our thoughts are great at finding evidence to make us never do that again.
 But it’s also good at making sure we don’t forget how bad that was.
 Your thoughts then will begin attaching emotions to themselves that will make the thought last longer.